Cars, insurance and other employee benefits

 Do you pay tax or NI?
 If your employer provides childcare (for example in a crèche) you don’t have to pay anything.
 If they provide you with childcare vouchers or contract someone to provide childcare, there’s tax to pay if the vouchers exceed more than a certain amount.
 How much you get tax free depends on what rate of tax you pay.

-A Tax-Free childcare scheme is due to be launched in April 2017.
+A Tax-Free childcare scheme is due to be launched in early 2017.
 Follow the link below for more information.

 Season ticket for travel